JeffreyWangDev/fkg-mod/README.md

 ## Overview

 FKG Mod is a Minecraft mod designed specifically for Hypixel Skyblock.
 It helps players get prices for Kuudra items efficiently.
+This is a free version of the kuudra gang mod!
+It offers a FREE attribute upgrade command
 ## Installation

 1. Download the latest version of the mod from the [releases page](https://github.com/jeffreywangdev/fkg-mod/releases).